-- 'Strong' passwords should be used. - Passwords have a minimum and maximum length and require a mixture of letters, numbers and symbols to ensure they are as secure as possible - No individual should tell another individual their password. - No individual should log on using another individual's password, unless they are a member of staff logging on as a pupil for sound educational or technical reasons. - Once a computer has been used, users must remember to log off. - Users leaving a computer temporarily should lock the screen (Windows key + L on a PC).
+- 'Strong' passwords should be used. - Passwords have a minimum and maximum length and require a mixture of letters, numbers and symbols to ensure they are as secure as possible - No individual should tell another individual their password. - No individual should log on using another individual's password, unless they are a member of staff logging on as a pupil for sound educational or technical reasons. - Once a computer has been used, users must remember to log off.

+- Users leaving a computer temporarily should lock the screen (Windows key + L on a PC). - Passwords expire after 90 days, after which users are required to change them.

-Users inform ICT technicians if they forget their login details, who will arrange for the user to access the systems.
+Users inform ICT technicians if they forget their login details, who will arrange for the user to access the systems under different login details.
 Users are not permitted to share their login details with others and are not allowed to log in as another user at any time.
 If a user is found to be sharing their login details or otherwise mistreating the password system, the headteacher is informed and decides the necessary action to take.